 I have fought many battles over the word “practicable.”
 In Ohio, and in most state, the ordinary and usual meaning of a word is what courts look to when trying to figure out what lawmakers meant to say in a law that has a somewhat looseygoosey or ambiguous meaning.
 I have always argued that, for 4511.55 purposes, “practicable” means “safe and reasonable.”

-Clearly, I argued, the legislature meant for bicycles to use the roadway – they defined bicycles as “vehicles” and wrote several provisions about operating bicycles on the roadway.
-Bicycles have been legally ridden on Ohio roads for over 100 years.
-I then argued that the Ohio legislature, in its infinite wisdom, would NEVER pass a law that mandated that bicycles, or ANY vehicle, be operated in a manner that was unsafe or unreasonable.
-So, I argue, the word “practicable” MUST contain rather subjective elements of safety and reasonableness and must NOT mean “as close to the edge of the road as possible…” Bicycle operators do NOT have to operate bicycles through potholes, over glass and debris or through the gravel-ized remains of the former “edge” of the road surface!
+“Therefore,” the word “practicable” MUST contain rather subjective elements of safety and reasonableness.
+“Practicable” does NOT mean “as close to the edge of the road as possible…” Bicycle operators do NOT have to operate bicycles through potholes, cracks, sewer grates, glass and debris or through the gravel-ized remains of the former “edge” of the road surface!

-In cases in which the defense argued that my cyclist violated the AFRAP langauge, I have often retained an expert witness to describe why my client’s chosen lane position was “safe and reasonable” given the conditions – road width, gravel, potholes, debris, glass, drop-off, parked cars, etc etc etc. I argued that “safe and reasonable” was the test for “practicability.”
+In cases in which the defense argued that my cyclist violated 4511.55(A)’s AFRAP language, I have retained an expert witness to describe why my client’s chosen lane position was “safe and reasonable” given the conditions – road width, gravel, potholes, debris, glass, drop-off, parked cars, etc etc etc. I argued that “safe and reasonable” was the test for “practicability.”
 These experts were often LCI’s or others who have taught safe, “effective” cycling to the masses.

 So…. what is this mysterious “C Section?”
 Here is is: